 We know it can feel somewhat daunting returning to study and we are aware some learners may find particularly the maths requirements of the degrees challenging.
 To help, we have built in additional maths support to complement the Engineering Science I module.
 During this learning, we supply staged study material with practice questions, a forum to discuss learning with peers and tutors, and opportunity for more formal classroom learning during study weekends.
-There is plenty of additional support in place, so don’t let this element of the course deter you.

 Fees for the degree are in line with equivalent undergraduate qualifications, for which you may be eligible for a student loan, subject to certain criteria.

 - Foundation degree medical equipment technologies year one - £6,500 (+VAT)

 - Foundation degree medical equipment technologies year two - £6,500 (+VAT)

 There will also be some small additional costs related to the four study weekends that take place each year.

 Eastwood Park is partnered with Staffordshire University, an institution with over 100 years' experience in higher education.
 SU is renowned for its focus on graduate employability and provides industry-relevant courses in a variety of subject areas, including computing, engineering, healthcare and science.

 Do I need to pay for the course in one go?

 Yes.
 If you’re offered a place on one of our degrees, we send you a booking form which breaks down all the costs, explains payment processes and includes our Degree Programme Booking T’s & C’s.
 Your course fees and study weekend costs will need to be paid in advance of the first study weekend - where we will guide you through your electronic enrolment with Staffordshire University to formally register you as a degree student.

 How much does the degree cost?